 As you grow older, the appearance of wrinkles and fine lines are common annoyances.
 But did you know that eating walnuts can reduce wrinkles, and slow down the ageing process of your skin?
 (No, they can’t make you turn 21 again.
 But they can help you look your most youthful self!)

 Even if wrinkles are not your concern, your skin can still benefit from walnuts, especially in oil form.
-Rubbing warm walnut oil under your eyes as part of your daily skincare routine can help get rid of dark under eye circles and puffiness around your eyes.
+Rubbing warm walnut oil under your eyes daily can help get rid of dark under eye circles and puffiness.
 It also works as a wonderful natural moisturizer, especially if you have dry skin (like me!).

 Protein, which is essential for the healing of skin (like when you get a cut), is also found in walnuts, as are minerals like copper, zinc and iron, all of which aid in collagen production (the stuff that makes your skin healthy and flexible).
-And potassium is another mineral contained in walnuts that does wonders for your skin – it helps protect your skin against problems like sagging or puffy skin and bloating.
+Potassium, a mineral found in walnuts, is also beneficial for your skin.
+It helps protect your skin against problems like sagging or puffy skin and bloating.

-Healthy skin commonly goes together with healthy hair, and eating walnuts won’t just benefit your skin, it will benefit your hair as well.
+Healthy skin commonly goes together with healthy hair.
+Eating walnuts won’t just benefit your skin, it will benefit your hair as well.
 And when it comes to nuts and hair, walnuts are said to be the best nuts you can eat.
 Walnuts help keep your hair strong and healthy because they contain:

-● Essential oils, which help with your blood circulation to the scalp, fighting off infections, and keeping your scalp hydrated
+- Essential oils, which help with blood circulation and hydration of the scalp, and figh off infections

-Walnut oil can be applied to your hair on its own, or together with other natural oils, such as coconut or olive oil.
+Walnut oil can be applied to your hair on its own, or together with other natural oils.
 Mixing it together with other oils can bring even better, shinier and sleeker results.